viktech/Writing/Photolab.md

 ## PROJECT DETAILS

 ### Description
 The proposed Photography Darkroom & Film Development Studio would provide Milwaukee MakerSpace members with a dedicated light-controlled environment for developing film and creating photographic prints using traditional analog methods.
 The area would be divided into a "dry side" for print enlargement and a "wet side" for chemical processing of both film and photographic paper.
-This facility would support both black & white and color processes, enabling members to explore the full range of analog photography techniques from film development to final print production.
+This facility would initially support black & white process with expansion to color processes, enabling members to explore the full range of analog photography techniques from film development to final print production.

 ### Purpose & Benefits
 *Explain how this workstation/area will benefit the MakerSpace and its members*